 The service member needs to contact the EFMP office any time there is a change in placement (new school, town, or installation); new medical information, transport requirements for special needs; or issues regarding accessing accommodations.
 EFMP can also assist with navigating the Department of Defense medical, transport, legal, and counseling systems.

 What is EFMP Family Support?

-EFMP Family Support is not mandatory!
-However, the EFMP Navigator or Family Support Liaison is an excellent point of contact.
-They refer families to appropriate services- including their local Parent Center!
+EFMP Family Support is not mandatory.
+The EFMP Navigator or Family Support Liaison can refer families to appropriate services- including their local Parent Center.
 Many EFMP Family Support Programs offer support groups, play groups, and other events for special needs families.

 If you would like some help connecting with EFMP Family Support personnel, please contact us– we are here to help!